-The company had plenty of work in Northern California, and for decades it rarely expanded out of this region.
-Much of the business up until the 1980s was working on refineries in the area.
-Finally, by the 1990s JTT began to diversify and grow.
-The company expanded geographically, first to Southern California, and then to Arizona and Utah.
+The company had plenty of work in Northern California, and for decades rarely expanded out of this region.
+In the 1990s, JTT began to diversify and grow.
+The company expanded geographically, first to Southern California, then to Arizona and Utah.

 Asbestos Exposure in Workers and Others